 Causes Of Meningitis In Dogs

-The most common cause of meningitis in dogs is a bacterial infection that originates somewhere in the body and migrates to the central nervous system.
+The most common cause of meningitis in dogs is a bacterial infection that starts somewhere else in the body and migrates to the central nervous system.
 This then causes inflammation of the protective meninges that results in meningitis.

 The cause need not be bacterial, however.
-Infections from viruses, parasites, or fungi can cause infections in the central nervous system that lead to meningitis.
+Infections due to viruses, parasites, or fungi can lead to infections in the central nervous system that result in meningitis.

 Here are a few infections that may result in meningitis: